Quick Start: Your First Flint

 flint syncSync performs several operations:

-- Installs/updates plugins declared in
+- Installs/updates shards declared in

-flint.toml - Updates the index in
+- Updates the global registry

 Step 8: Basic Workflows